 This type of covenant would drastically increase the potential cost of acquiring debt.
 The recent suppression of such stringent deal terms made debt far less costly an operation for founders.

 The cost of acquiring capital is a key factor in running your business.
 Equity brings great resources but can round up to be costly.

 Debt is not going to bring as much cash on day one, but the cost of acquiring it is almost laughable compared to equity.

 In the end, it all depends on what your strategy is at the moment for your company: Do you need a quick cash influx to extend your runway or perform an M&A?
 Debt is the solution.

-Fill in the form and book a free meeting with one of our experts to assess your needs.
+Fill in the form to book a meeting & assess your needs with a debt expert.